Resolver Output and Voltage

 Resolver Transformation Ratio

-The transformation ratio of a resolver is the ratio of its output to the input voltage when the output voltage is at maximum magnetic coupling.
-Recall that a resolver is a specialized transformer.
-During operation, it takes the input voltage and steps it down to an output voltage.
-The transformation ratio is a useful metric for determining whether a resolver will operate appropriately in a system.
+The transformation ratio (TR) of a resolver is the ratio of its output voltage to input voltage when the output voltage is at maximum magnetic coupling.
+Recall that a resolver is a specialized transformer where the output voltage is a function of the angular position.
+During operation, it takes the input voltage and normally steps it down to an output voltage (sometimes it steps it up, and sometimes the TR is unity).
+The TR is a useful metric for determining whether a resolver will operate appropriately in a system.

 How To Troubleshoot Resolver Output